As a SonarCloud user you have your own space where you can see the things that are relevant to you:

 Each user has the ability to generate tokens that can be used to run analyses or invoke web services without access to the user's actual credentials.
 When a user is deleted, their user access tokens are also deleted.

 To generate a token, to go User > My Account > Security.
 Your existing tokens are listed here, each with a Revoke button.

 The form at the top of the page allows you to generate new tokens.
 Once you click the Generate button, you will see the token value.
-Copy it immediately; once you dismiss the notification you will not be able to retrieve it.
+Copy it immediately; if dismiss the notification or leave the page, you will not be able to retrieve it.

 User tokens are used as a replacement for your usual login:

 - When running analyses on your code.
 Replace your login with the token in the

 - When invoking web services.
 Use the token for HTTP bearer authentication by sending the token in the HTTP